rarycoringa/rarycoringa/README.md

 I'm a brazilian **Software Developer** with experience in **Web Development** with **Python** *(Flask and Django)*.
 I am also an enthusiast of the **DevOps** culture as an agile methodology in software development and currently study **Docker** and **Kubernetes**.

-I'm currently working as *Python Backend Developer* at **[DevGrid](https://devgrid.co.uk)**, with international teams, delivering to customers in United Kingdom and United States of America.
+I'm currently working as *Python Developer* at **[DevGrid](https://devgrid.co.uk)**, with international teams, delivering to customers in United Kingdom and United States of America.

 Visit my website: www.rary.dev